pmndrs/react-three-next/README.md

 - Customizable loading
 - Support glsl, images and svg imports
 - PWA Support
-- Code Splitting <-- TODO change to a deepFilter that automatically change
-- Dynamic meta data and header using Helmet <-- Make to a helper/module "full-features"
+- Dynamic meta data and header using Helmet <-- Make to a helper/module

 ### Architecture